 Why Is a Medicare EoB Important?

-Since Medicare EoBs track what Medicare services you’ve used and their costs, they’re not only useful for managing your treatment options, but also for analyzing facets of your plan.
+Since Medicare EoBs track what Medicare insurance services you’ve used and their costs, they’re not only useful for managing your treatment options, but also for analyzing facets of your plan.
 If you regularly use a service or take a prescription drug that you notice isn’t covered well by your plan, you may want to switch to another plan.
 If you rarely use a feature that’s an expensive part of your coverage, you may also want to find a new plan.

 EoBs are not only useful for managing your treatment options, but also for analyzing facets of your plan.

-By summarizing each Medicare claim each month, the EoB is also extremely useful for combatting fraud and mistakes.
+By summarizing each Medicare insurance claim each month, the EoB is also extremely useful for combatting fraud and mistakes.
 If you notice any claims on an EoB that shouldn’t be there, you should call your plan immediately.
 This is your chance to review your plan’s claims in your name.
 If there’s a mistake on your EoB, you can try to correct it by filing an appeal.
 It’s also wise to save your EoBs in case you need to reference them in the future.
 (You may need to do this if there are medical charges you disagree with.)

 ● ● ●

-Whether you use your Medicare benefits every day or once a month, it’s helpful to keep track of how your plan helps cut your costs.
-In this way, reading your monthly EoB is a useful way to stay informed about your Medicare plan and how well it’s working for you.
+Whether you use your Medicare insurance benefits every day or once a month, it’s helpful to keep track of how your plan helps cut your costs.
+In this way, reading your monthly EoB is a useful way to stay informed about your Medicare insurance plan and how well it’s working for you.